bookofproofs/bookofproofs.github.io/_sources/history/20th-century/arins.md

 9. Delivered a lecture on computer algebra at the Annual Mathematics Conference in 2015.
 10. Published a book on complex analysis in 2017.

-Born 16 May1911, Krasnoyarsk, Krasnoyarsk kray, Russia.
+Born 16 May 1911, Krasnoyarsk, Krasnoyarsk kray, Russia.
 Died 13 February 1987, Riga, Latvia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Arins/)